leowio/leow/src/content/blog/ilab/ilab-final-report.md

 ## Design

 The main part of the design is a large box to house the laptop.
-I spent a lot of time on how to make the computer "invisible" to the audience.
+I spent a lot of time on how to make the computer "invisible" to the player.
 Obviously I have to use processing to display the game of life, but I don't want it just to be a laptop to a bunch of controls.
-I explored a bunch of options, like projectors, external displays, or mirrors and optics, but surprisingly the simplest solution works the best, I just built a case for my laptop and a laser-cut cylinder to look into the screen as if it's a real microscope.
+I explored a bunch of options, like projectors, external displays, or mirrors and optics, but surprisingly the simplest solution works the best - I just built a case for my laptop and a laser-cut cylinder to look into the screen.

 ![Laser cutting process](https://res.cloudinary.com/leow/image/upload/f_auto,q_auto/v1/blog/qshex8sgvwtldcm3knj4)

-The audience can use the buttons on the device to pan the canvas, and the knob to zoom in and out, just like on a real microscope.
+The player can use the buttons on the device to pan the canvas, and the knob to zoom in and out, just like on a real microscope.

-The sign on top has the logo and some common "creatures" in the Game of Life Universe the audience can look for.
+The sign on top is also made by the laser cutter and has the logo and some common "creatures" in the Game of Life Universe the player can look for.

 ![Life LOGO](https://res.cloudinary.com/leow/image/upload/f_auto,q_auto/v1/blog/t9mywdciti3dff55vozi)